Fluoxetine Review: Happiness in a Pill?

 “ONE YEAR AGO I WAS YOU READING THIS COMMENTS THINKING IT WOULD NEVER GET BETTER.
 WELL IT GOT PRETTY DAMN BETTER. (: God bless whoever is reading this.”

-The top negative review of fluoxetine is from a user called “Mc” who claims the drug caused them to gain weight:
+A top negative review of fluoxetine is written by a user called “Mcano” who gave the drug a 1/10 rating, and claims it caused weight gain:

 “Caused uncontrollable massive weight gain just like the atypical antipsychotics do (129 to 185 in 3 months!!!
 Eating same diet.
 Robot emotions.
 Hair loss.
 And suddenly...good old diabetes 2.”